-- A "copayment" is a fixed amount you pay each time you receive certain medical services.
+- Copayment is the fixed amount you pay each time you receive certain medical services.
 You pay a copayment at the time you get the medical service.
-(The Medical Benefits Chart in Section 2 tells you more about your copayments.) - "Coinsurance" is a percentage you pay of the total cost of certain medical services.
+(The Medical Benefits Chart in Section 2 tells you more about your copayments.) - Coinsurance is the percentage you pay of the total cost of certain medical services.
 You pay a coinsurance at the time you get the medical service.
 (The Medical Benefits Chart in Section 2 tells you more about your coinsurance.)